-Families for centuries have moved their loved ones to new resting places and Oconee Hill is no different.
+For centuries families have moved their loved ones to new resting places, and Oconee Hill is no different.
 Oconee Hill was founded because burials in the old Athens cemetery owned by the University of Georgia became prohibited.
-During the early years of Oconee Hill several burials were re-interments of families moved from other cemeteries.
+During the early years of Oconee Hill, several burials were re-interments of families moved from other cemeteries.
 This tradition continues today as families move loved ones from different locations to Oconee Hill.

 I know I want my final resting place to be Oconee Hill Cemetery.
-Now What?
+What is my next step?

-Your purchase is known as a "right of interment".
-You do own the lot with a condition of use.
+Your purchase is known as a "right of interment."
+You own the lot with a condition of use.
 This is spelled out in your purchase contract.
 You do own any marker or monument that you purchase and place on a lot.

 All lot sales today include perpetual care.
-This refers to basic care the cemetery will take on your plot including mowing the grass, raking the leaves, and keeping the roads clear.
+This refers to basic care the cemetery will provide on your plot, including mowing the grass, raking the leaves, and keeping the roads clear.
 It does not cover monument cleaning or repair, or lot landscaping.

 You do not have any obligations with perpetual care.
 But, because you own the marker or monument, if you wish to have it cleaned or repaired, it will be at your expense.